This article was updated in December 2021 to reflect changing conditions, prices and trends.

 Dental equipment and scientific equipment are also major drivers of the industry’s revenue.

-In Australia, medical and surgical equipment accounts for more than half the industry’s revenue.
+In Australia, medical and surgical equipment accounts for more than half of the industry’s revenue.
 This sub-sector includes ventilators and is therefore expected to grow in the coming months.

 Another major sub-sector is measuring equipment, which makes up more than 16% of revenue and reflects Australia’s heavy economic reliance on the mining industry.